Detailed information on the most common types of ringworm, including diagnosis and treatment

 Jock itch (tinea cruris).
 This rash occurs in the groin.
 Jock itch may be hard to cure.
 This condition is more common in men and rare in women.
 It happens more often in warm weather.

 Scalp ringworm (tinea capitis).
 Scalp ringworm occurs on the head.
-It is very contagious but rare in adults.
+It's very contagious but rare in adults.

 Nail infection (tinea unguium or onychomycosis).
 This is an infection of the toenails, and sometimes fingernails.
 It causes thickened, deformed, and discolored nails instead of a rash.

 Body ringworm (tinea corporis).
-This occurs anywhere on the body or the face.
-But it is more common in skin folds.
+This occurs anywhere on the body.
+But it's more common in skin folds.
 It is also more common in warmer climates.

 What causes tinea infection?